 The Polish chicken may not be the best egg or meat producer around, but it’s a chicken that’s going to catch your eye for sure.

-If you have a happy little flock of chickens in your backyard, you might want to consider raising the Polish breed.
+If you have a happy little flock of chickens in your backyard, you might want to consider raising some Polish chickens.

 This chicken is listed as being under watch by the American Livestock Breed Conservancy – its numbers are low and are being carefully monitored.
 We don’t want to have this chicken disappear, as it is truly one of a kind.